bluescarni/tanuki/doc/config.rst

    Configuration struct.

-   This struct stores tunable types and parameters for the :cpp:class:`wrap` class.
+   This struct stores tunable config options for the :cpp:class:`wrap` class.

    :cpp:type:`DefaultValueType` represents the type used by the default constructor of :cpp:class:`wrap`.
 If set to ``void``, the default constructor of :cpp:class:`wrap`